 Instructions

-- Add white chocolate chips and 3/4 cup peanut butter to a large, microwave-safe bowl.
-Microwave for 30 seconds and stir for 20 seconds.
-Return to the microwave and microwave in bursts of 15 seconds, stirring between each burst for 10 seconds, until chocolate is melted and smooth.
-Don’t microwave once the chips are mostly melted; just continue to stir until smooth.
+- Add white chocolate chips and 3/4 cup peanut butter to a large microwave-safe bowl.
+Microwave for 30 seconds, stir for 30 seconds, then continue microwaving in 15-second bursts, stirring for 15 seconds between each burst, until mostly melted.
+Keep stirring until fully smooth without overheating the chocolate.
 Pour into the prepared pan.

 - Using the overhang, lift the block of fudge from the pan.
+Warm a sharp knife under hot water, dry it, then make a decisive cut.
+Rinse, dry, and repeat for clean, even squares.
 Cut into small pieces and serve.

 Recipe Notes